KutayX7/pySixelify/README.md

                                   which may not work with every sixel terminal.
                                   It's experimental so please give feedback if you do use it <3 -s, --silent : Ignores warning mesasges (if any).
+         -p, --palette : Sets the palette generator algorithm.
+                         Choices: QPUNM, OTFCD.
+                         QPUNM is the default algorithm, usually high quality OTFCD is the new, blazingly fast algorithm; but provides lower quality
 ```

 ## Example usage (as a command line tool)